 “Another new chair”.
 Virginia said flatly.
 “For you”?

-Vaguely recognising the tone, I lowered my eyebrows and focussed on a cobweb in the corner of the kitchen to better recollect similar past situations and hopefully anticipate the outcome in case I had to take hastily to my heels.
+Vaguely recognising the tone, I lowered my eyebrows and focussed on a cobweb in the corner of the kitchen to better recollect similar past situations and hopefully anticipate the outcome in the event I had to hastily take to my heels.
 Nothing was immediately forthcoming so I confidently replied “Yes”!

 The Chardonnay was now spilling over the counter as Virginia’s voice rose half an octave: “So.
 You now have three of these ‘winter’ chairs…” I straightened up.
 “Or what ever they’re called!” she continued.
 “How come you haven’t made one for me”?

-I timidly proffered a finger in the direction of the wine which was now dripping onto the floor.
+I grimaced in a theatrical fashion and timidly proffered a finger in the direction of the wine which was now dripping onto the floor.
 “Well I had problems, if you recall; bending the ash bows and…”

 The trigger was to be Virginia who now realising the contents of the wine bottle were gone, performed a little angry dance, lost her footing in the Chardonnay and landed with a thud on her fundament amidst the two belligerents.

-I couldn’t make out a word of what Virginia was yelling over the hullabaloo created by the two snarling terriers, so I swept a great tuft of wine sodden dog hair off my nice new seat, lifted the chair high above the mêlée and beat a retreat from the kitchen.
+I couldn’t make out a single word of what Virginia was yelling over the hullabaloo created by the two snarling terriers, so I swept a great tuft of wine-sodden dog hair off my nice new seat, lifted the chair high above the mêlée and beat a retreat from the kitchen.

-So, by Royal decree I am free to embark on another Windsor chair which apparently, will also be a double bow example, but other than that, we’ll have to wait and see.
+So, by decree I am to embark on another Windsor chair which apparently, will also be a double bow example, but other than that, we’ll have to wait and see.